janosh/matbench-discovery/site/src/routes/preprint/+page.md

 <MetricsTable />

 > @label:fig:metrics-table Classification and regression metrics for all models tested on our benchmark.
 The heat map ranges from yellow (best) to blue (worst) performance.
-DAF = discovery acceleration factor (see text), TPR = true positive rate, TNR = false negative rate, MAE = mean absolute error, RMSE = root mean squared error.
 The dummy classifier uses the `scikit-learn` `stratified` strategy of randomly assigning stable/unstable labels according to the training set prevalence.
 The dummy regression metrics MAE, RMSE and $R^2$ are attained by always predicting the test set mean.
 Note that Voronoi RF, CGCNN and MEGNet are worse than dummy on regression metrics but better on some of the classification metrics, highlighting the importance of looking at the right metrics for the task at hand to gauge model performance.
+>
+> <details>
+> <summary>Table glossary</summary>
+>
+> - DAF = discovery acceleration factor
+> - TPR = true positive rate, the fraction of stable structures correctly predicted as stable
+> - TNR = true negative rate, the fraction of unstable structures correctly predicted as unstable
+> - MAE = mean absolute error
+> - RMSE = root mean squared error
+> - GNN = graph neural network
+> - UIP = universal interatomic potential
+> - BO = Bayesian optimization
+> - RF = random forest
+> - +P = training data augmentation using random structure perturbations
+>
+> </details>

 @Fig:metrics-table shows performance metrics for all models considered in v1 of our benchmark.
 CHGNet takes the top spot on all metrics except true positive rate (TPR) and emerges as current SOTA for ML-guided materials discovery.
 The discovery acceleration factor (DAF) measures how many more stable structures a model found compared to the dummy discovery rate of 43k / 257k $\approx$ 16.7\% achieved by randomly selecting test set crystals.
 Consequently, the maximum possible DAF is ~6.
 This highlights the fact that our benchmark is made more challenging by deploying models on an already enriched space with a much higher fraction of stable structures than uncharted materials space at large.
 As the convex hull becomes more thoroughly sampled by future discovery, the fraction of unknown stable structures decreases, naturally leading to less enriched future test sets which will allow for higher maximum DAFs.